huoji120/csgo-webradar-client/README.md

 A shitty web-based radar client for Counter-Strike: Global Offensive

 ## Working-in-progress
-Writing JSON via jsoncpp is not working currently.
+* Writing JSON via jsoncpp is not working currently.
 If somebody knows what's wrong please make a pull request.
+* Server program is not available for now

 ## Compiling